endoflife-date/endoflife.date/products/drupal.md

 Releases are fully supported for 2 minor versions from initial stable release.
 During this period, bugs and security issues that have been reported are fixed and are released during the [release windows on the first and third Wednesdays of each month](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#windows) (US time).
 The final minor release in major release cycle is a long-term support (LTS) release and has extended security coverage.

+**Drupal 9.4** will receive security coverage until June 21, 2023 when Drupal 10.1.0 is [released](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#next).

-**Drupal 9.3** will receive security coverage until December 14, 2022 when either Drupal 9.5.0 or 10.0 is released, based on Drupal 10.0's release date
+**Drupal 9.3** will receive security coverage until December 14, 2022 when Drupal 9.5.0 and 10.0.0 are [released](https://www.drupal.org/about/core/policies/core-release-cycles/schedule#current).

 **Drupal 9.2** received security coverage until June 15, 2022 when Drupal 9.4.0 was released.